mutfak/awesome-javascript-weekly-news/README.md

 ### Announcements related to JavaScript:
 - [New compiler JS++](http://www.infoworld.com/article/3079092/javascript/new-compiler-tackles-javascripts-weak-typing.html) - New compiler JS++ focuses on JavaScript’s week typing.
 It checks types in compile time not run time.
 JS++ is waiting for patent and will not be open source.

+- [React Europe Videos](https://www.youtube.com/playlist?list=PLCC436JpVnK09bZeayg-KeLuHfHgc-tDa , https://www.youtube.com/playlist?list=PLCC436JpVnK0LTDKW3O_BGTZnrZ8dBAof) - React Europe has been taken place in Paris last week.
+All of the talks has been uploaded into Youtube by React Europe team.

 ### Previous weeks
 Previous weeks will be shown in here.